natgo/wt-wiki-scraper/wikitext-transpiled/ground/LVT(A)(1).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-A tactic is to try facing down a street while hiding the massive unarmored hull.
+A tactic is to try facing down a street while hiding the massive unarmoured hull.
 Try to only have the small turret stick out from behind the cover or angle the tank's hull such that only the turret and a small part of the hull/crew is exposed.
-Next, patiently wait for a target to turn onto the street then use the quick firing and accurate 37mm to destroy them.
-As the 37mm gun has little explosive filler, it will most often take a minimum of 2 shots to destroy a tank, so try to immobilise the enemy first and then take out the crew.
+Next, patiently wait for a target to turn onto the street then use the quick firing and accurate 37 mm to destroy them.
+As the 37 mm gun has little explosive filler, it will most often take a minimum of 2 shots to destroy a tank, so try to immobilise the enemy first and then take out the crew.
 When the gunner gets taken out by return fire, the best case scenario is to retreat back to cover if available, or else sit it out and call for artillery in the meantime.
 Always prioritise [[15cm sIG 33 B Sfl]], [[Chi-Ha]] and [[Pz.IV C]] when there are multiple enemies as these tanks are the bane of the LVT(A)(1).
 If under artillery fire, immediately get out of the area as the splash damage from the artillery will destroy the tank.
 When there are no enemies, always clear the frontage with the main gun and the machine guns so as to spot the enemy first and have the first shot advantage.

 Another tactic is to use the LVT(A)(1)'s ability to sneak up waterways to work around the enemy lines, and ambush when possible.
 If that is not a option, come at them head on, either taking their vehicle out or disabling it long enough to get around and finish it with a side shot.
 Once done, do not take the waterways back as the LVT(A)(1) is much faster on land.